Sunday, February 14, 2010

 Following the lockout season of 2004-05, when Aebischer played for HC Lugano of Switzerland, he would return to the Avalanche for the 2005-06 season, only to be traded to the Montreal Canadiens at the trading deadline.
 He would play one full season in Montreal before signing a free agent contract with the Phoenix Coyotes, only to lose out in the crowded goaltending battle and find himself briefly in the AHL before returning to HC Lugano on loan, where he has now played two seasons.

-Today's video selections begin with highlights of Switzerland's victories over the Czech Republic and Canada from the 2006 Olympics in Torino, Italy.
+Today's first video selection highlights Switzerland's victory over the Czech Republic in the 2006 Olympics in Torino, Italy with Aebischer in goal.

 Here is a highlight video of some spectacular saves by David Aebischer while playing for not only Colorado, but also HC Lugano and Switzerland.